The accounting equation is a basic principle of accounting and a fundamental element of the balance sheet. The equation is as follows:

 Shareholder’s Equity = Assets – Liabilities

 In this form, it is easier to highlight the relationship between shareholder’s equity and debt (liabilities).
 As you can see, shareholder’s equity is the remainder after liabilities have been subtracted from assets.
-This is because creditors – parties that lend money – have the first claim to a company’s assets.
+This is because creditors – parties that lend money such as banks – have the first claim to a company’s assets.

 Regardless of how the accounting equation is represented, it is important to remember that the equation must always balance.